-This Articles originally appeared in CustomerThink on April 13, 2020.
+This Article originally appeared in CustomerThink.

 In customer experience, the most difficult challenge is the gap between desire and execution.
 We all want to deliver a better experience.
 So why can’t we?

 At the root of this problem are information systems that are not configured to deliver the ideal experience.
 Since the digital experience is entirely comprised of information, flows of data are part of what goes wrong.
 Here’s an example: my bank recently sent me an offer to refinance my house.
 It was a great deal.
 But I was already in the process of refinancing with the same bank, a process I’d spent a month on so far.
 Why didn’t the bank’s marketing department recognize that messaging me was not only futile but likely to damage a crucial service in process with a high-value customer?
 Because the marketing department did not have the data from the mortgage operations department.
 Why does that sort of thing happen in many organizations?

 One source of these sorts of disconnects is the traditional approach to customer journey maps.
 Your organization has doubtless developed customer journey maps at some level of detail based on customer research, testing, focus groups, and working sessions with executives and others.
 Such a journey map probably isn’t overly complex.
 As the customer service experts at your company may be saying, “We don’t want to overcomplicate things.”
 They are likely attempting to create journey maps that are comprehensible to the average executive.

 But the challenge is that by insisting that journey maps are easily comprehensible to the executives, you miss important details about the systems that power them.
 These simplified journey maps fail to represent customer stages and objectives in ways that computers can understand and act on.
 And that representation is crucial for improving the customer’s actual experience.

 A system-focused method is necessary because systems are the wellspring from which the consumer interactions emerge.
 After all, how many systems do customers interact with at your company?
 You may be amazed as you research this.